Forza Horizon: Soundtrack

 The game's soundtrack contains several dubstep tracks, with a demonstration showing a variation of Avicii's "Levels" remixed by American music producer Skrillex.
 Three fictional radio stations are featured, all catering to different styles and genres of music.
+The radio stations are Horizon Bass Arena, focused on electronic music; Horizon Pulse, which plays indie music, and Horizon Rocks.
+Horizon Bass Arena and Horizon Pulse would continue to appear in the later sequels.
+As of the release of Forza Horizon 6, Scott Tyler, the DJ for Horizon Bass Arena, is the only character to appear in all games in the series.

 Some featured songs are from highly popular producers, while some are from lesser-known artists, and multiple Australian artists, such as Cut Copy and Empire of the Sun.
 Playground Games also worked with Bestival founder and DJ Rob da Bank.
 He curated the featured songs and design of the festival, giving a more authentic experience.
 In an interview with DJMag, he said, "I was brought on board right at the start as a sort of creative consultant.
 Not just overseeing the music soundtrack, but also the design of the festival within the game, how the radio stations work in the car, and loads of other bits — including how you never put toilets near the food areas.[...]"